FY25 + Q1 FY26

 ground-level understanding.

-Our work on avocados put us on the ground in Tanzania — and what we found reset our assumptions about export supply chains across the region.
+Our work on avocados put us on the ground in Tanzania, and what we found there reset our assumptions about export supply chains across the region.
+The realities only become visible when you walk them: multiple intermediary layers, limited visibility into the true source, and meaningful quality variability across what should be a uniform product.

 • Multiple intermediary layers